guysh95/compilation/README.md

 # compilation
-An compiler wirtten in Java for the object oriented languge L.
+A compiler wirtten in Java for the object oriented languge L.

 L syntax is described here: